AI-powered LucidPix 3D photo app launches after a million beta downloads

 Making software

 Lucid’s big breakthrough was being able to create a 3D image from a single image — using AI.
-Improved functionality in the public app includes advanced 3D photo editing and sharing capabilities with multi-dimensional text, stickers, frames and filters.
+Improved functionality in the public app includes advanced 3D photo editing and sharing capabilities with multi-dimensional text, stickers, frames, and filters.
 At its core, the AI better understands how to support you in creating 3D content for any social media platform — from Instagram to TikTok and Snapchat.

-LucidPix is available now to download free for Android and iPhone in the Google Play and iOS app store.
+LucidPix is available now to download free for Android and iPhone in the Google Play and Apple App Store.
 The app offers unlimited 3D photo conversions and editing, exclusive LucidPix community access, and sharing to most social media and messaging platforms.
 In-app upgrades unlock a range of advanced features for a discounted $6 per month or $40 per year subscription on iOS, or $4 per month or $30 a year on Android.

 Lucid employs 25 people, more than it ever had as a hardware company, and it is currently hiring.
 It’s also seeking a new round of funding — the first time it will have raised money since 2016.
 “So far, we have been able to fund ourselves through our revenues,” Jin said.